Christ The King RC Primary School

 Click on the links below to find out more about our curriculum in Year 1:

-Religion- Branch 1 Creation and Covenant
+Religion- Branch 2 Prophecy and Promise

 In Year One, pupils will need to learn number bonds to make 10.
 They will need to recall them from memory.
 They will have lots of opportunities to practise using equipment like the Numicon shapes shown below.

 In our English lessons this half term we will be readng stories to inspire our own writing.
-We will be reading 'The Colour Monster' by Anna Llenas and 'Wanted:The Perfect Pet' by Fiona Roberton.
+We will be reading 'The Leaf Thief' by Alice Hemming and 'Lost and Found' by Oliver Jeffers.
+We will also be reading and writing poetry inspired by the changing seasons.

-The pupils will continue to attend daily Phonics lessons using the Read, Write, Inc programme to develop their phonic knowledge for reading and spelling.
-We would recommend that children read their home reading book daily to an adult to practise the skills they are learning at school. |
+We would recommend that children read their home reading book daily to an adult to practise the skills they are learning at school.

 Watch the video clip from Ruth Miskin, as she explains how we use the phonics programme Read, Write Inc to teach the children in Year 1 to blend and read simple words.